What can you expect from a CPAP Trial with Place of Dreams

 What are the benefits of using CPAP?

-Sleep really is the foundation for the rest of your health, so the benefits of deciding to treat your sleep apnoea are far-ranging.
-Because everyone experiences sleep apnoea differently and has different symptoms, how you will feel on treatment is really dependent on how it’s impacting your life:
+Sleep really is the foundation for the rest of your health, so the benefits of deciding to treat your sleep apnea are far-ranging.
+Because everyone experiences sleep apnea differently and has different symptoms, how you will feel on treatment is really dependent on how it’s impacting your life:

 - If you are experiencing tiredness or fatigue, you can expect to feel more rested and have more energy.